-The Southampton Lung Health Checks resumed in the city at the end of August, after being paused due to the COVID-19 pandemic.
-The service is designed to find any signs of a lung condition at an earlier stage, offering patients better treatment options and outcomes.
-The University Hospital Southampton is one of the first sites to acknowledge the need for technological solutions to support the radiologists with the additional workload created by the lung checks.
+The Southampton Targeted Lung Health Checks resumed in the city at the end of August, after a pause due to the covid-19 pandemic.
+The service aims to find any signs of a lung condition at an earlier stage, offering patients better treatment options and outcomes.
+The University Hospital Southampton is one of the first sites to acknowledge the need for technological solutions to support radiologists with the additional workload created by the lung cancer screening.

-Dr. James Shambrook, Consultant Cardiothoracic Radiologist at University Hospital Southampton and Radiology Lead for the Southampton Targeted Lung Health Check, said:
+Dr James Shambrook, Consultant Cardiothoracic Radiologist at University Hospital Southampton and Radiology Lead for the Southampton Targeted Lung Health Checks, said:

 “Healthcare is changing and we want to drive this change by exploring the opportunities of AI solutions and being a part of their development.
 Scale and precision are of utmost importance for making the Lung Health Check programme a success, and we see Aidence as a valuable partner for the years to come.”